TopCape/PersonaFlowReader/README.md

 ## How to use

-There are many options when you start the program.
-Press the corresponding number and it will lask you for the specifics for each option.

 ### Setup
-Create a folder with the name "OG" in the same directory as the program and paste EX.BIN files into it, where X is a number from 0 to 4.
+Paste EX.BIN files into the OG folder, where X is a number from 0 to 4.
 These are event files that are present in PSP_GAME/USRDIR/pack/, in Persona 1's files.

+To run the program, you must have Java installed.
+If you do, simply execute "run.bat" and it will start the program in a command line window.

+There are many options when you start the program.
+Enter the corresponding number and it will ask you for the specifics of each option.

 At any time during the process, entering a "-1" will exit the current menu.